 Today, Salesforce.org, Riot Games, and F5 Networks announced that they will join the Reboot Representation Tech Coalition as Executive Members.
-We’re thrilled to have their support as we invest in programs supporting underrepresented women of color pursuing computer science degrees.
+We’re thrilled to have their support as we invest in programs supporting Black, Latina, and Native American women pursuing computer science degrees.

 Though many tech companies have invested in diversity and inclusion efforts, the industry as a whole has yet to come together to address gender and racial inequity.
 Today’s announcement and the commitment of these three companies speaks to the power and impact of coordinated, corporate philanthropic efforts to more efficiently work towards parity across the tech sector.